letinbit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **Standard Output**
 > is used to write the output to file.
 If the file is already available it will overwrite the new reult onto the the file.

+**Filters and Standard Output**
+One of the filters is tail, which is used to read the last n lines.
+And it is possible to read a file using tail command and then *Append* or *Overwrite* the tresul onto th same file or onto other file. for example to append the last line onto the same file
+	*tail -n 1 <file_1> >><file_1>